Final Fantasy: Awakening is now available for iOS in the U.S.

 That Android release of Final Fantasy: Awakening already has 137,000 downloads.
 The free-to-play game first came out China (Oasis is in Hong Kong) in 2016.
 It came out in other Asian territories — including Taiwan and Malysa — in 2017.

 Final Fantasy: Awakening is based on Final Fantasy: Type-0, an action role-playing game that came out for the PSP in 2011 in Japan.
 An HD version released for the PlayStation 4, Xbox One, and PC in the U.S. in 2015.
+It has familiar Final Fantasy tropes, including magic and Chocobos, but with a focus on a special academy for fighters.

 Final Fantasy has a large presence on mobile with ports of classics like Final Fantasy IX and new games like Record Keeper.
 A mobile version of Final Fantasy XV came out earlier this month.